A GROWING RESOURCE FOR RESEARCHING GRAY FAMILY HISTORY

 Loch Ness Monster Hugh Gray is the man who took the first photograph of Nessie.

-Pillans World An excellent genealogical site for the Pillans family and relatives.
+Pillans World An excellent genealogical site for the Pillans family

 The worldwide family of Cadzow is one of the most ancient names in Scotland.
 This site has been awarded the Scottish Names Research Award of Excellence.